-Currently, international airports have been investigated massively in term of their performance and productivity 125 (Tseng, 2008).
-In the findings, it has been identified that there are airlines that have actually practised making 126 sure that customer service is at its best and at the same time, continuously making the effort to improve its 127 performance.
+Currently, international airports have been investigated massively in term of their performance and productivity (Tseng, 2008).
+In the findings, it has been identified that there are airlines that have actually practised making sure that customer service is at its best and at the same time, continuously making the effort to improve its performance.
 For example would be the Singapore Airline (SIA).
-(SIA) have won ample of awards such as best 128 cabin crew service proving that the organization makes sure to take care of its customers.
-(SIA) focuses on giving 129 excellent service and making sure to continue benchmarking to improve performance.
-The company has been 130 active in assuring that they keep exceeding the expectations of their customers.
-(SIA)'s Singapore Girls (Wirtz, 131 2008) is another interchangeable role in identifying the airlines service.
-Most other airlines have yet to be able to 132 brand their crew as successfully as the (SIA) which gives them another competitive advantage.
-Another key to 133 the top notch customer customer service would be the British Airway (BA) where the organisation has actually 134 launched a 'Customer First' campaign as early as in 1983.
-This proves that customer service has long been a 135 concern of the airport and airline industry.
-(BA) campaign was done with proper findings of what consumers 136 expect when it comes to personalized service.
-Southwest airline is also another organisation that has a notable 137 and impressive customer service performance record.
-This airline makes sure to always be on time, give efficient 138 delivery of customer's baggage's and not to forget to always smile (D.L., 2007).
-As for the Emirates airlines which 139 is a Dubai established airline, their customer service is known to be outstanding with a slogan of "Exploring 140 outstanding service, Technology and Comfort' showing their commitment of making sure their passengers have a 141 good experience travelling (Markillie, 2008).
-To prove how well the service provided by the Emirate airlines, in 142 2010, a survey was done to compare 7 large scaled airlines that consist of Air France, British Airways, Emirates, 143 Etihad Airways, Qatar Airways, Swiss Air, and Virgin Atlantic Airways (Sundaram, 2011) and the results have 144 rated Emirate as the best in providing service.
-145
+(SIA) have won ample of awards such as best cabin crew service proving that the organization makes sure to take care of its customers.
+(SIA) focuses on giving excellent service and making sure to continue benchmarking to improve performance.
+The company has been active in assuring that they keep exceeding the expectations of their customers.
+(SIA)'s Singapore Girls (Wirtz, 2008) is another interchangeable role in identifying the airlines service.
+Most other airlines have yet to be able to brand their crew as successfully as the (SIA) which gives them another competitive advantage.
+Another key to the top notch customer service provided by (SIA) is because of their emphasis on training their employees.
+They have implemented the longest and thorough training of as long as four months.
+(Wirtz, 2008).
+Another airport organisation with excellent customer service would be the British Airway (BA) where the organisation has actually launched a 'Customer First' campaign as early as in 1983.
+This proves that customer service has long been a concern of the airport and airline industry.
+(BA) campaign was done with proper findings of what consumers expect when it comes to personalized service.
+Southwest airline is also another organisation that has a notable and impressive customer service performance record.
+This airline makes sure to always be on time, give efficient delivery of customer's baggage's and not to forget to always smile (D.L., 2007).
+As for the Emirates airlines which is a Dubai established airline, their customer service is known to be outstanding with a slogan of "Exploring outstanding service, Technology and Comfort' showing their commitment of making sure their passengers have a good experience travelling (Markillie, 2008).
+To prove how well the service provided by the Emirate airlines, in 2010, a survey was done to compare 7 large scaled airlines that consist of Air France, British Airways, Emirates, Etihad Airways, Qatar Airways, Swiss Air, and Virgin Atlantic Airways (Sundaram, 2011) and the results have rated Emirate as the best in providing service.

-146 12 IX.
+IX.
 Procedural and Convivial Services